BinomialLLC/basis_universal/README.md

 3-bit selectors for alpha would greatly improve the quality of the alpha, but would break the file format and require extensive additions to the compressor/transcoder.

-Fast 6x6 ASTC support may be possibl.
+Fast 6x6 ASTC support may be possible.